What Are Examples of Biohacking?

 • Inflammation

-The authors in a 2019 review of clinical trials concluded that intermittent fasting can have positive effects on many age-related health conditions, including diabetes, cardiovascular disease, cancers, and neurologic disorders.
-[9]
+The authors, in a 2019 review of clinical trials, concluded that intermittent fasting has positive effects on diabetes, cardiovascular disease, cancers, and neurologic disorders.
+[9] There are multiple ways you can practice it, but all versions include a routine schedule of fasting periods, such as:

 • Circadian rhythm fasting: This is a specific form of time-restricted feeding that requires a minimum of a 12-hour overnight fast and an earlier eating window during the day to align with the body’s natural circadian rhythms